shreeyasharma1804/notes/kubernetes/Volumes.md

     claimName: app-data      # The name of the PVC
 ```

-- All the pods use the same PVC
+- All the replica pods use the same PVC
 - Considerations:
-  - If the PVC is bound to a hostPath PV, the pod scheduling will not be affected by the availability of the storage on any node.
-A new directory will be created on the node.
+  - If the pod uses a hostPath PVC, and the storage is only available on specific nodes, then node affinity should be defined on the pods, otherwise the scheduling will fail.
+If the deployment has multiple replicas and they cannot be scheduled on the same node, and some other node does not have the hostPath directory, the pod will remain in pending state.
-  - If the PVC is bound to a local PV, kubernetes tries to  schedule the pod on the node that has the PV.
-If this is not possible for a pod, it sits in Pending state
+  - If a pod uses a local PV, kubernetes tries to  schedule the pod on the node that has the PV.
+If this is not possible for a pod or the replicas, it sits in Pending state

 #### Usage in a StatefulSet